-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Slip for Beauty Sleep Slipsilk Pure Silk Pillowcase ($85-$105; nordstrom.com)

-Get the most out of your beauty sleep with this anti-aging, anti-crease and anti-bedhead silk pillowcase.
+Get the most out of your beauty sleep with this anti-crease and anti-bedhead silk pillowcase that doesn't tug at your hair and delicate facial skin.

 _______________________________________________________________________________